sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 your *discard pile* and shuffle it back into your Deckahedron.

-## GM Notes: What to do on flips
+## Interpreting the result of a flip

-When a player is performing a move, you should read the move card so that you can interpret the result of the flip.
+When a player performs a move, the player executes a flip, and the GM interprets the narrative result, based on the text of the move card.

 Usually ✔✔ means an unfettered success, and single ✔ means success, but with complication.

-When the result is a single ✗, it is sometimes the same as a single ✔, but often it is slightly worse.
-When a flip results in a single ✗, even when the move card says it has the same narrative effect as a single ✔, you should add a point to your *Bad Bank*.
-See the GM Guide.
+When the result is a single ✗, it sometimes means the same as a single ✔, but often it is slightly worse.

+When a flip results in a single ✗, even when the move card says it has the same narrative effect as a single ✔, the GM should add a point to the *Bad Bank*.

+Sometimes a card does not say how a ✗ should be interpreted.
+In that case, the GM gets to make a move, just like ✗✗.

-When the result is ✗✗, it is your turn to make a move.
-You narrate the consequences of the move the player just attempted and you have license to take the narrative where you'd like.
-See the GM Guide.
+When the result is ✗✗, it is the GM's turn to make a move.
+The GM narrates the consequences of the move the player just attempted and has license to take the narrative where they like.

 Rarely, a card will have instructions for how to interpret a ✗✗ result.
 These instructions should be executed, but might only be *part* of the